 Thanks for writing and for following The Big Outside, and for buying my book.
 I hope you enjoy it.

 That paper also notes that 42 percent of people living where Lyme disease is common reported taking no preventive measures against ticks.

 The CDC recommends using insect repellents on exposed skin that contain at least 20 percent DEET (the American Academy of Pediatrics recommends products for kids with up to 30 percent DEET and reapplying every two hours), and treating clothing, boots, and gear like tents with permethrin.
 The AAP also notes that disease transmission doesn’t usually occur until the tick has been attached for at least 48 hours.

-Besides repellents, I think the best strategies are wearing clothing that covers exposed skin in situations that call for it—including tucking pant legs inside socks or gaiters—and inspecting your kids once or twice during a long hike and right after the hike.
+Besides repellents, the best strategies are wearing clothing that covers exposed skin in situations that call for it—including tucking pant legs inside socks or gaiters—and inspecting your kids once or twice during a long hike and right after the hike.
 I’ve plucked many a tick from my kids and myself (as well as, more rarely, leeches).
 Ticks are easy to remove if you find them quickly.
 Once it has embedded, it’s a little harder to get one off, but always use tweezers and grip and steadily pull on the tick until it releases.
 They won’t give up easily; I once had one on my behind and my wife had to pull on it with tweezers for a minute or two to get it off.
 But it came off.

 Mostly, I tried to make my kids (who are now teenagers) aware of ticks beginning when they were very young—and I find that just telling them, “Check yourself for ticks,” grosses them out enough to inspire them to perform a thorough personal inspection (although it’s critical to show them how to do that, and show them what a tick looks like when you find one).
 Inspect younger kids yourself.
 Inspect dogs closely; they run off-trail and often pick up ticks and bring them into the home.
 There are products for dogs, including tick collars, sprays, and shampoos.

 Symptoms of tick-borne diseases can resemble other, more-common illnesses, so if someone becomes ill and you suspect Lyme disease, it’s important to tell your doctor that the sick person has been outdoors recently and possibly exposed to ticks.

-This story took quite a while to write, so if you enjoyed it, please consider giving it a share using one of the buttons below.
+I spent a lot of time writing this story, so if you enjoyed it, please consider giving it a share using one of the buttons below, and leave a comment or question at the bottom of this story.
 I’d really appreciate it.